Our goal is to share information and products that are truly helpful to renters.

 Filing your renters insurance claim is a snap

-Hopefully, you won’t need to file a renters insurance claim (that would mean something bad happened to you!), but if you do, you will need to provide your insurance company with important information about the loss, and you’ll likely get approved.
-At the very least, renters insurance will give you peace of mind if anything bad happens to you.
+Hopefully, you won’t need to file a renters insurance claim (that would mean something bad happened to you!), but if you do, good documentation saves the day almost every time.

 Join the Roost Community